 How to Become an OBGYN Assistant

-OB/GYN assistants are typically considered physician assistants (PAs).
-These health professionals work under the supervision of physicians, providing services such as routine check-ups, preliminary diagnoses, evaluation of tests and patient consultation, and some PAs may prescribe medicine.
+Assistants to obstetrician/gynecologists (OB/GYN) are typically considered physician assistants (PAs).
+These health professionals work under the supervision of doctors, providing services such as routine check-ups, preliminary diagnoses, evaluation of tests and patient consultation; some may prescribe medicines.
+PAs working in obstetrics and gynecology deal specifically with women and may assist with pelvic exams, prenatal care, menopause management, ultrasounds and delivering babies.
+Those who work in hospitals often work nights, weekends or holidays and might need to be available on call.

 |Degree Level||Master's degree or equivalent accredited PA program*|